Common Name: Asian bittersweet, Oriental bittersweet

-Oriental bittersweet has historically been valued as an ornamental plant due to its climbing habit, large quantity of bright fruit in winter, and low maintenance requirements.
+Asian bittersweet has historically been valued as an ornamental plant due to its climbing habit, large quantity of bright fruit in winter, and low maintenance requirements.
 Stems with fruits are also sold as components of dried flower arrangements or winter wreaths.
-Oriental bittersweet was also planted extensively for highway landscaping, wildlife forage, and erosion control.
-Although invasive species regulations in many states in the U.S. have diminished its popularity, retailers – particularly online retailers – often sell Oriental bittersweet mislabeled as the native American bittersweet (Zaya et al. 2017).
+Asian bittersweet was also planted extensively for highway landscaping, wildlife forage, and erosion control.
+Although invasive species regulations in many states in the U.S. have diminished its popularity, retailers – particularly online retailers – often sell the invasive species mislabeled as the native American bittersweet (Zaya et al. 2017).

 None.
-Oriental bittersweet is dioecious and male cultivars do not produce fruit.
-However, they can still pollinate female Oriental bittersweet and American bittersweet plants.
+Asian bittersweet is dioecious and male cultivars do not produce fruit.
+However, they can still pollinate female Asian bittersweet and American bittersweet plants.

 |American bittersweet (Celastrus scandens)a

 |Dutchman’s pipe (Aristolochia macrophylla)||✔||✔|

 |Trumpet honeysuckle (Lonicera sempervirens)||✔||~c||✔|